 GSL is a not-for-profit environmental organisation.
 The assets and income of the organisation shall be applied solely to further its objects/purposes and no portion shall be distributed directly or indirectly to the members of the organisation except as genuine compensation for the services rendered or expenses incurred on behalf of the organisation.

-GSL will establish and maintain a public fund to be called the ‘GSL Public Fund’ for the specific purpose of supporting the environmental objects/purposes of GSL.
-The Fund is established to receive all gifts of money or property for this purpose and any money received because of such gifts must be credited to its bank account.
+GSL will establish and maintain a gift fund to be called the ‘GSL Gift Fund’ for the specific purpose of supporting the environmental objects/purposes of GSL.
+The Fund is established to receive all gifts of money or property, or deductible contributions for this purpose and any money received because of such gifts or deductible contributions must be credited to its bank account.
 The Fund must not receive any other money or property into its account and it must comply with subdivision 30-E of the Income Tax Assessment Act 1997.

 GSL will base all decisions on the expenditure of donations on the prescribe purpose of GSL and must not accept any direction from donors to act as a conduit by passing a donation of money or property to other organisations, bodies or persons.